antiphp/cognoz.github.io/_posts/2019-03-29-ELK-rsyslog.md

 From cli (or browser):
 ``curl -L http://PUBLIC_IP:9200/_cat/indices``

-Go to Kibana, create ES index "logstash-\*" with time "\@timestamp"
+Go to Kibana, create ES index "logstash-\*" with time "@timestamp"

 ### Finalization
 That's it!
 Now we have our logs in pretty Kibana with mighty ES backend.
 On the next week I'll tell how to export logs from OpenStack LXC containers and how to automate the configuration.
 See ya!